Mou-SED/NetPractice-42-cursus/README.md

 The IP protocol is part of a suite of Internet protocols, which also includes the Transmission Control Protocol.
 Together, these two protocols are known as TCP/IP.
 The Internet protocol suite manages the rules for packetizing, addressing, transmitting, routing and receiving data on networks.

-## Public Address vs. Private Address
+## Public Address and Private Address

 In the world of IPv4, we will use different types of IP addresses to complete the largest number of device available in the world, the two different types being the public IP address and the private IP address.